The 7 best open source Freshdesk alternatives for 2026

 Why it's on the list

-With its clean interface and sharp focus on omnichannel support, Chatwoot is a fantastic pick for teams wanting to bring all their customer communication channels under one self-hosted roof.
+With its clean interface and focus on omnichannel support, Chatwoot is a fantastic pick for teams wanting to bring all their customer communication channels under one self-hosted roof.
 It feels modern and has an active community behind it.
 It offers a shared inbox, live chat, customizable workflows, and integrates with tools like Slack and Calendly.

 Pricing